Inferring the Dynamics of the State Evolution During Quantum Annealing: Methodology

 The main idea of \cite{Benedetti2016} is to rescale all coefficients of the Hamiltonian under consideration by a factor $x \in (0,1)$.
-Denoting $\beta=\beta_\text{eff}$ and $\beta'=x \beta_\text{eff}$, computing the difference of log probabilities then allows us to eliminate the unknown degeneracies $g(\cdot)$ since
+Letting $\beta'=x \beta_\text{eff}$, computing the difference of log probabilities allows us to eliminate the unknown degeneracies $g(\cdot)$ since

-The expression in \eqref{eq:perdomo} allows us to empirically compute the freezeout point.
+The expression in eq.~\eqref{eq:perdomo} allows us to compute an empirical freezeout point estimate.
 Indeed, for a fixed $x \in (0,1)$, we rescale our Hamiltonian under consideration and obtain a fixed number of $R$ anneals for both the unscaled (original) and rescaled Hamiltonians.
 By binning the obtained energies of those $R$ anneals per Hamiltonian, we can compute empirical probabilities for each energy bin.
 Using $K=\lceil \sqrt{2R} \rceil$ bins is recommended in \cite{Benedetti2016}.
 Afterwards, we can select all pairs of bins for both Hamiltonians and compute both $\Delta l$ and $\Delta E$ per pair.
-According to \eqref{eq:perdomo}, the data pairs $(\Delta l,\Delta E)$ will lay on a straight line through the origin with slope $\Delta \beta = (x-1)\beta_\text{eff}$.
+According to eq.~\eqref{eq:perdomo}, the data pairs $(\Delta l,\Delta E)$ will lay on a straight line through the origin with slope $\Delta \beta = (x-1)\beta_\text{eff}$.
 Estimating that slope thus immediately allows us to compute $\beta_\text{eff}$.